onera/Cassiopee/CPlot/doc2/source/CPlot.rst

 -----------------------------------------------

-.. py:function:: CPlot.PyTree.addRender2PyTree(a, slot, posCam, posEye, dirCam, mode, scalarField, niso, isoScales, isoEdges, isoLight, colormap)
+.. py:function:: CPlot.PyTree.addRender2PyTree(a, slot, posCam, posEye, dirCam, mode, scalarField, niso, isoScales, isoEdges, isoLight, colormap, materials, bumpMaps, billBoards)

     Add rendering info to a tree.
 Info are added in a .RenderInfo user defined node.
 To load the settings to the view, call explicitely CPlot.loadView.